Cooking with Ginger

 How is ginger ale made?

 Most commercial ginger ale is made with ginger extract and carbonated water.
 You can make your own ginger ale by combining sugar, baking yeast, grated ginger, and water and letting it ferment in a closed bottle in a warm place.
 Some recipes also add cream of tartar and/or lemon juice.
-(Check the Internet for a variety of recipes.)
+We have our own recipe that you can try out by clicking here.
 By the way, ginger ale originated in 19th century England, when tavern owners provided small containers of ginger so that patrons could sprinkle ginger in their beer.

 My recipe calls for fresh ginger, but I only have powdered ginger on hand.
 How much should I substitute?